bmd-lab/academic-kickstart/content/author/admin/_index.md

 This means we use computers to model solids and predict their properties before they have even been made.

-We are always interested in hiring talented and driven scientists at any level.
+We are always open to hiring talented and driven scientists at any level.
 If you're interested, we can be reached by the contact form below.